The different types of life insurance. A simple guide.

-- What do you need the life insurance money to do if you die?
+- What do you need the insurance money to do if you die?
 (Pay off a mortgage, cover burial costs, etc.)

 If you want the highest amount of coverage for the lowest premiums possible, term insurance is the way to go.
 You can stretch your insurance dollar much further and acquire large amounts of coverage.

 If you are looking for creative investment strategies for retirement or debt elimination, such as your mortgage, permanent policies provide those options.
-You build wealth and protect your family and assets with life protection.
+You build wealth and protect your family and assets with protection.

 How to get started?

 - The first step is to compare quotes on our quote engine (it’s fast, accurate and free)

 - Second is to compare quotes on several different products and coverage amounts with our quote engine

 - Third consult with and Insurance Geek to go over your options and make sure you make the correct choice